ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/principles.md

 # Principles

 Analysis must be fit for purpose.
-If it isn't, there is the risk of misinforming decisions.
+If it is not, there is the risk of misinforming decisions.
 Bad analysis can result in harm or misallocation of public funds.
 Therefore the right steps must be taken to ensure high quality analysis.